-- 11.7.4 Our staff reassure all victims that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
-Our staff will never give a victim the impression that they are creating a problem by reporting sexual violence or sexual harassment, nor will victims be made to feel ashamed for making a report. - 11.7.5 Abuse that occurs online or outside of school will not be downplayed and will be treated equally seriously.
+- All classrooms have worry monsters for children to confidentially alert their class teacher to a concern. - Safeguarding posters throughout school that highlight the DSL/DDSLs that make up the safeguarding team. - Regular reminders in safety assemblies to inform children that any member of staff can be approached to share a concern. - PSHE curriculum, through Jigsaw, regularly teaches children how to keep safe and share worries or concerns. - 15.10 Our staff reassure all victims that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
+Our staff will never give a victim the impression that they are creating a problem by reporting sexual violence or sexual harassment, nor will victims be made to feel ashamed for making a report. - 15.11 Abuse that occurs online or outside of school will not be downplayed and will be treated equally seriously.
 We recognise that sexual violence and sexual harassment occurring online can introduce a number of complex factors.
-Amongst other things, this can include widespread abuse or harm across a number of social media platforms that leads to repeat victimisation. - 11.7.6 The support required for the pupil who has been harmed will depend on their particular circumstance and the nature of the abuse.
-The support we provide could include pastoral support, ELSA, Drawing and talking, social groups or support from outside agencies. - 11.7.7 Support may also be required for the pupil that caused harm.
+Amongst other things, this can include widespread abuse or harm across a number of social media platforms that leads to repeat victimisation. - 15.12 The support required for the pupil who has been harmed will depend on their particular circumstance and the nature of the abuse.
+The support we provide could include: - Counselling - Pastoral support such as ELSA, drawing and talking, social communication groups - Support from outside agencies, such as Charnwood Mental Health Team - Liaison with parents and families - 15.13 Support may also be required for the pupil that caused harm.
 We will seek to understand why the pupil acted in this way and consider what support may be required to help the pupil and/or change behaviours.
 The consequences for the harm caused or intended will be addressed.